-Can improve the skin
+Elderberry can improve the skin

-Helps to prevent cancer
+It helps to prevent cancer

-Reduces allergy symptoms
+Elderberry reduces allergy symptoms

-Is a natural diuretic
+It is a natural diuretic

 Elderberry is known to be a mild diuretic.
-Because of this you do need to make sure you are getting plenty of fluids so that dehydration doesn’t set in!
+Because of this, you do need to make sure you are getting plenty of fluids so that dehydration doesn’t set in!

 Can help treat urinary tract infections

-Can boost cardiovascular health
+May boost cardiovascular health

-Can help with a sinus infection
+May help with a sinus infection